Sanctions swing toward Putin himself as Ukraine anger grows

 Australia on Saturday said it is imposing sanctions against all 339 members of the Russian parliament as well as eight Russian oligarchs close to Putin and is considering sanctions against Putin and Lavrov.

-Japan and South Korea on Saturday said their foreign ministers had spoken with Blinken.
+Japan and South Korea on Saturday said their foreign ministers had spoken with U.S. Secretary of State Antony Blinken.
 But Japanese Foreign Minister Yoshimasa Hayashi declined to say whether Japan plans to impose sanctions on Putin or Lavrov.
 South Korea’s foreign ministry said Blinken thanked South Korea over its willingness to participate in international sanctions against Russia, without details.

-But China has continued to denounce sanctions against Russia and blamed the U.S. and its allies for provoking Moscow.
-Beijing, worried about American power in Asia, has increasingly aligned its foreign policy with Russia to challenge the West.
+Russian chess legend and opposition politician Garry Kasparov described sanctions that don’t directly hit Putin as merely symbolic.

+“As long as he controls hundreds of billions of dollars and looks invincible for his cronies in Russia, I don’t think that any protest on Russian streets will change anything,” Kasparov added in an interview with Sky News.

 Associated Press journalists around the world contributed.